ellawang44/Breidablik/README.md

 ```
 If all tests pass with no warnings, then the installation was successful.
 If you have installed this package through `pip`, you can still run the tests, but instead this will need to be done in the `breidablik` folder installed by `pip`.

+## Updating the code
+The easiest way to update the code is by doing a clean install.

+There are 3 components to Breidablik: synthetic spectra from Balder, trained models for interpolation, the code itself.

+The synthetic spectra from Balder is downloaded once upon install, if there were updates to this, reinstall is recommended.

+The trained models for interpolation is downloaded upon manual install, but comes with the package if installed through pip.
+If you've installed the code manually, you will need to update the trained models manually.

+The code itself can be updated both through pip and git if you installed manually.

 ## Getting Started
 See the examples at https://breidablik.readthedocs.io/en/latest/Getting%20Started.html#examples